 Effective Date

-The Certificate of Occupancy Effective Date of issue for the CO.
-If you have a Temporary Certificate of Occupancy there will also be an expiration date.
-In NYC this is typically 3 months from the Effective Date.
+The Effective Date is the day of issuance of the CO.
+If you have a Temporary Certificate of Occupancy, there will also be an expiration date.
+In NYC, this is typically three months from the Effective Date.

 Building Code

-There is normally a statement saying “This building is subject to this building code:”followed by the applicable code.
+A statement usually says, “This building is subject to this building code:” followed by the applicable code.
 This will indicate the date the application was filed and what code it was reviewed on.
-If it is an alteration to an existing building it may possible qualify under older building codes dependent on the case.
-I have seen Certificates of Occupancy with this section left blank.
-You can do records research on the DOB BIS if you want to figure this out when it is missing.
+If it is an existing building alteration, it may qualify under older building codes depending on the case.

 Construction Classification

 The Construction Classification is the type of construction a building is made of.
-The current codes identify Construction Classification I – V. These designations are different for buildings built under older codes.
+The current codes identify Construction Classification I – V. These designations differ for buildings built under older codes.

 Building Occupancy Group

 The Building Code identifies all types of building uses into occupancy groups.
-This is different from a Zoning Use Group.
+An Occupancy Group is different from a Zoning Use Group.
 The Building Occupancy Group will determine what codes apply to the building.

 Multiple Dwelling Law